-However, there have been huge leaps forward in the way helmets are developed to reduce wind and road noise for the rider.
+However, there have been huge leaps in how helmets are developed to reduce wind and road noise for the rider.

 Schuberth leads the pack when it comes to developing quiet helmets and prides itself on it.

-Lately, manufacturers have started adding extra ear padding to their helmets to reduce wind noise.
+Lately, manufacturers have added extra ear padding to their helmets to reduce wind noise.
 They have turned back to their development teams to ensure visor seals are crisp and ventilation systems effective without being super loud.

 Pros of a quiet helmet:

-- Rider concentration is improved, as the distraction of road and wind noise is largely removed.
+- Rider concentration is improved, as road and wind noise distraction is largely removed.